 Communications and Marketing Officer (CMO): Serves as the exclusive liaison between the APSSC and the APS Webmaster.
 The CMO is responsible for developing, soliciting, and updating website content, developing and publishing the APSSC monthly e-mail newsletter, designing and disseminating marketing materials for the APSSC, and taking minutes for the Executive Board meetings.
 The CMO also co-coordinates the volunteer program with the MVO at the convention.

-Graduate Advocate (GA): Serves as the graduate students’ advocate; is responsible for the Student Research Award and Student Grant Competition, including advertising, organizing the review process, and the final selection of winners.
-The Graduate Advocate also serves as Chair of the Student Research Award Symposium and Chair of one student panel at the convention.
+Graduate Advocate (GA): Serves as the graduate students’ advocate; is responsible for the Student Grant Competition, including advertising, organizing the review process, and the final selection of winners.
+The Graduate Advocate also serves as Chair of the second Naked Truth Panel on surviving graduate school at the Annual Convention.